 The Mississippi Forestry Commission is responsible for coordinating the technical assistance components and financial elements of this program.
 The FRDP provides cost-share funding for tree planting and forest improvement practices for the purpose of long-term timber production.
 This program helps offset landowner's expenses by reimbursing a portion of the costs associated with implementing specific forestry practices designed to produce timber and enhance wildlife development.
 Cost-share payments cover approximately 50 to 75 percent (depending on the practice) of the total cost of implementing these forestry practices, with a maximum limit set for individual practices.
 Eligible landowners may receive up to $7,000 of FRDP assistance per year.
 In return, the landowner agrees to protect the area receiving FRDP assistance from fire and grazing and to manage the area properly for a minimum of ten years.
 On average, more than two million dollars each year is distributed to private forest landowners in FRDP assistance.

-If would you like to participate in the FRDP, you may fill out your application online or contact your local MFC office.
-Please note: Submission of this application does not guarantee participation in the FRDP or that cost-share funds will be available.
-Your local MFC office will confirm funding amounts and participation in the FRDP when your application is finalized.
+If would you like to participate in the FRDP, contact your local MFC office.
+Please note: Your local MFC office will confirm funding amounts and participation in the FRDP when your application is finalized.